ricardoues/CarND-Vehicle-Detection/writeup_report.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-At the beginning the classifier threw few false positives (only HOG features calculated over grayscale were used) then I improve the model adding information of more channels and color histograms.
+At the beginning the classifier threw few false positives (only HOG features calculated over grayscale were used) then I improve the model adding information of more the YCrCb color channels and color histograms.
 Here are some example images:

 ![alt text][image4]
 ![alt text][image5]